Artificial Intelligence at Duquesne

 has expanded its support for faculty by creating a series of generative AI workshops.
 CTE is planning to host several AI workshops during the 2024-2025 academic year.
 CTE has also made available recorded lectures and slides from their AY2023-2024 AI workshops.
 These resources are located on CTE’s intranet page and require you to log in with your Duquesne MultiPass credentials.

 Grefenstette Center for Ethics in Science, Technology, and Law: In spring 2024, it was named to the National AI Safety Institute Consortium at NIST.
 Artificial intelligence has also become a topic of focus at the Grefenstette Center’s annual Tech Ethics Symposium.
-On October 17-18, 2024, the Center will host the 5th Annual Tech Ethics Symposium: “How is AI Transforming Our Communities?”
-This two-day symposium will focus on how generative AI transforms our daily lives and our communities.
+On October 17-18, 2024, the Center hosted the 5th Annual Tech Ethics Symposium: “How is AI Transforming Our Communities?”
+This two-day symposium focused on how generative AI transforms our daily lives and our communities.

 University Writing Center: The Writing Center is a vital resource for students as they develop their writing skills.
 With the rise of generative artificial intelligence, the Writing Center has taken several steps to ensure it continues to be an effective resource.
 It hosts AI workshops and trainings and developed framework for using AI at the Center.
 The Writing Center’s intranet site provides more information about its approach to AI.